IBM/code-engine-microservices/README.md

 ![](img/code_engine_url.png)

 5. Press the `Generate Load` button on the load generation tool and watch how the number of instances of the `ui` application auto-scale up to 10 while traffic is being generated and back down to 1 once the traffic stops.

+# Congratulations

+Without having any knowledge or interaction with the underlying infrastructure of Code Engine, you have successfully completed the following:

+* Built Docker images for Node.js and Python microservices
+* Created/Deployed a workload to Code Engine consisting of public and private microservices
+* Secured an external application
+* Independent auto-scaling on a per-microservice basis

+All of this was completed by only specifying your desired runtime semantics (ex. whether to scale or not) and Code Engine took care of the rest.

 # License